MQ-Modernization-demo/mq01-src/README.md

 ```

 Note:
-* The `bin` folder contains the exact version MQ image being used by `mq01` via the `Dockerfile`
+* The `bin` folder contains the exact version IBM MQ image being used by `mq01` via the `Dockerfile`
 * The `config` folder contains the configuration of the queue manager for
   example, `qm.ini` and `mqs.ini` configuration files.
-* The `user` folder contains the definitions in support of MQ applications
+* The `user` folder contains the queue and channel definitions in support of MQ applications
-  connected to this queue manager, including MQ channel definitions.
+  connected to this queue manager, in MQSC files.

+Finally, the `xbuild` folder contains the continuous integration pipeline that
+will build, test, version and store the `mq01` container and associated YAMLs.

 Of course, other repository mappings are possible -- for example a repository
 could define a queue manager cluster rather than a single queue manager.